Senior Citizen Fee Exemption

 1. Choose What Course You’ll Take

-Look at the course search timetable to check availability of the semester-based course you are interested in completing.
+Look at the class schedule to check availability of the course you are interested in completing.
+There is no guarantee of getting into the course, so continue to check registration regularly.

 1. Submit the Senior Citizen Fee Exemption Form

-Please refer to the Registration Guide for instructions on How to Register.
+Please refer to the Registration website for registration instructions.